-The unfunded liability was \$304 million at the end of 2018.
-This represents a funded ratio of about 85.5%.
-A well-funded insurance system has reserves to ensure long term sustainability.
-Typically, this requires a funding ratio well in excess of 100%.
+The unfunded liability was \$82 million at the end of 2019.
+This represents a funded ratio of about 97%.
+As we get closer to eliminating the unfunded liability, we do need to consider that a well-funded insurance system normally has reserves to ensure long term sustainability and stability of rates and benefits.
+Achieving this typically requires a funding ratio well in excess of 100%.

-Going forward, we remain focused on improving outcomes for injured workers and on reducing the insurance budget in a substantial way.
+Going forward, we remain focused on improving outcomes for injured workers and on reducing the insurance budget.
 Through persistent effort, we will endeavour to accomplish these goals while achieving relative stability in assessment rates and in the benefits paid to injured workers.